Studio Merle Bergers

 What if a spectrum of emotions could be captured?

-I discovered how to extract the minerals from tears and transform these into a pearl thing I call tear stones.
-This physical manifestation of the transmutation of matter is then set in a piece of jewelry.
-In this way you can capture tears at a special moment and keep them with you as a timeless reminder of a story once lived.
+I discovered how to extract the minerals from tears and transform these into pearl-like objects, called tear stones.
+This physical manifestation of the transmutation of matter is then set in an organic piece of jewelry.
+In this way, you can capture tears at a special moment and keep them with you as a timeless reminder of a story once lived.
 The project was based on the way we deal with tears in public.
 The concept behind this project was born from a contemplation of how society perceives tears in public settings.
 It is intriguing to observe how we sometimes feel discomfort or shame when confronted with displays of vulnerability, overlooking the fact that these emotions are an inherent part of our human experience.